BhavneetSingh84/SnakeGame_JS/README.md

 ### A vanilla JavaScript game

-just like we use to play in the nokia mobile in old days if you remember
+just like we use to play in the nokia mobile in old days if you remember!

 The Game is grid-based (10 X 10), in which I covered the following :
   1. event listeners